Some posts contain compensated links. Please read this disclaimer for more info.

 Visit at least one national park

 As mentioned above, with so much natural goodness to choose from, the national parks within easy reach of Zadar make for a great day trip.
 Plitvice Lakes is the most popular, followed by Krka National Park.
 Paklenica will appear to the more active tourist looking for some hiking or rock climbing.
 But if you are looking to enjoy a little time on the water as well, the raw beauty of Kornati offers an additional island experience.
+Check out all the national and nature parks of Croatia in this TC guide.

 Just a few kilometres north of Zadar lies the delightful town of Nin, whose small size belies its rich tourism offer.